T

 +

-While credit cards are widely accepted in San Juan's hotels, restaurants, and larger shops, it's wise to carry some cash for smaller vendors, local markets, and tips.
-Bringing around $100-$200 in small denominations should suffice for incidentals.
-ATMs are readily available if you need to withdraw more.
+While credit cards are widely accepted in San Juan, it's a good idea to carry some cash for smaller purchases, tips, and local markets.
+Bringing around $100-$200 in US dollars should be sufficient for incidentals.
+ATMs are readily available for withdrawing more cash if needed.
+Many smaller vendors or food stalls may prefer cash payments.

 Do I need a visa to visit San Juan, Puerto Rico?